bogdumi/Lists/README.md

 # Lists

 A reusable C library for module for doubly linked lists.
-The modulee is not thread safe.
-The header is set up to store int values in lists, but item is used as a synonym for int everywhere, so that there is only one place where a change would need to be made to store some other type of items.
-This means the module can be used with different item types in different programs, but it is not truly generic.
-It cannot be used multiple times for different item types in the same program.
-There is no really satisfying way of making fully generic modules in C.

 ## Install